-This project has been kicked off in the first quarter of 2013 and the outline and expected timing was presented in the SG meeting of 30 January.
-Spanish and Portuguese NRAs have started to think of possible models for the creation of an organised gas market (hub) in the Iberian Peninsula (MIBGAS).
-A working group is being set up by CNE and ERSE and a proposal will be made for the potential creation of the organised market, in line with one of the possible models set out in the Gas Target Model: market area, trading region or even an implicit allocation mechanism.
+This project was kicked off in the first quarter of 2013 and the outline and expected timing was presented in the SG meeting of 30 January.
+Spanish and Portuguese NRAs started to think of possible models for the creation of an organised gas market (hub) in the Iberian Peninsula (MIBGAS).
+A working group was set up by CNE and ERSE and a proposal will be made for the potential creation of the organised market, in line with one of the possible models set out in the Gas Target Model: market area, trading region or even an implicit allocation mechanism.

-The foreseen calendar is to have a draft document in Q2 2013, outlining the different options with their pros & cons of each option; then have a public hearing over the third quarter; and come up with a final proposal in Q4 2013 or Q1 2014.
+The envisaged calendar is to draft a document outlining the different options with their pros & cons of each option; then have a public hearing over the third quarter; and come up with a final proposal in Q4 2013 or Q1 2014.